cma-open/overview/README.md

     cma-training
     tools-->cmadata
     B
-     click B "https://www.github.com" "This is a tooltip for a link" end
+     click B "https://www.github.com" "This is a tooltip for a link" _blank end
 ```